zovoilis-lab/Flye/docs/USAGE.md

 ### E. Coli Oxfore Nanopore data, released by the Loman lab:

     wget http://nanopore.s3.climb.ac.uk/MAP006-1_2D_pass.fasta
-	abruijn.py MAP006-PCR-1_2D_pass.fasta out_abruijn 60 --threads 8
+	abruijn.py MAP006-PCR-1_2D_pass.fasta out_abruijn 60 --platform nano --threads 4

 Where 60 is the dataset's coverage.
 Threads argument is optional, you may adjust it for your environment.
-The assembl results will be placed in 'out_abruijn' directory
+The assembly results will be placed in 'out_abruijn' directory